 The CIP (carbon-in-pulp) process in gold production is a highly efficient gold extraction technology.
 It mainly dissolves gold through cyanide leaching to form a gold-cyanide complex, then uses activated carbon to selectively adsorb gold, and finally recovers gold through desorption and electrolysis.

-CIP (Carbon in Pulp) is a mature process for adsorbing and recovering gold from gold leaching solution.
+Gold CIP (Carbon in Pulp) Production Line is a mature process for adsorbing and recovering gold from gold leaching solution.
 It is mainly suitable for treating oxidized ores or flotation tailings containing fine gold.
 Its core is to dissolve gold through activated carbon adsorption, and then obtain high-purity gold mud through analytical electrolysis.

 (1) Crushing and Grinding